ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/kps_configuration.md

 ## KPS table structure

-When creating a table, you must define the structure of the data that is stored in that table.
+When creating a KPS table, you must define the structure of the data that is stored in that table.
 This consists of property (column) names and types.

+Do not use just `key` as the property (column) name, because this causes deployment errors.

 You can choose from the following types:

 | Property  | Type |
 | --- | --- |